Cryoanalgesia Treatment (Knee Only)

 Are you a candidate for the “cryoanalgesia” treatment?

-• This cold therapy treatment is for knee pain associated with arthritis as well as pre-operatively before knee replacement surgery.
+- This cold therapy treatment is already being used for knee pain associated with arthritis and can now be used pre-operatively before knee replacement surgery to assist with pain control post-operatively

 What happens during and after the treatment?